joereger/SauronVisionProtocol/README.md

 # SauronVisionProtocol (SVP)

-A proof-of-concept TCP/IP protocol implementation in .NET 9 with Lord of the Rings / Sauron theming of a MAUI desktop app, deployed on Azure Kubernetes Service via GitHub Actions.
+A proof-of-concept TCP/IP protocol implementation in .NET 9 with Lord of the Rings / Sauron theming of an Avalonia UI desktop app, deployed on Azure Kubernetes Service via GitHub Actions.
 Vibe codin' with Cline inside of VSCode using a combo of Claude 3.7 Sonnet and Gemini 2.5 Pro models... it goes without saying that you should use any of this code at your own risk.

 ## Project Overview